marcelklehr/smokesignal/README.md

 node.on('connect', function() {
   // Hey, now we have at least one peer!

-  // ...and broadcast stuff
+  // ...and broadcast stuff -- this is an ordinary duplex stream! node.broadcast.write('HEYO!
-  node.broadcast.emit('chat', 'HEYO!
 I\'m here')
 })

 node.on('disconnect', function() {